 Variable frequency drives are semiconductor devices mainly used for motor torque-speed control and protection.
 It can start and stop a motor smoothly.
 Speed torque characteristics of a motor can be controlled throughout its operation based on the application by using a VFD.
 Speed of the motor can be controlled from 0 to its rated speed (sometimes above the rated speed) by varying the frequency of the motor supply.

-Principle of operation of variable frequency drives
+Principle of operation of VFD

-Benefits of Variable frequency Drives
+Benefits of Variable Frequency Drives

 - Power savings is the principal advantage of any VFD.